RocioCMartinez/reading-notes/ReadMe.md

 ### **Introduction**

 My name is Rocio Martinez.
-I'm from New Mexico and work in the biomedical field.
-I live in Georgia as a military spouse but served time as well.
-I am excited to expand my knowledge and be able to add more qualities to my resume.
+I am a veteran and military spouse.
+My home state is New Mexico but currently reside in Georgia.
+My work experience is from restaurants and healthcare.
+I enjoy breaking into different career fields and learning about each one.
+My hobbies are focused on being healthy.
+I enjoy working out, dancing, and cooking.

 ### Rocio Martinez: Growth Mindset